-The competency requirement in mathematics for the associate degree may be met by completion of any of the following:
+The competency requirement in mathematics for the associate • degree may be met by completion of any of the following:

-- a) Verification of passing with a grade of C or P or higher any course from a California Community College with a California Community College Chancellor's Office (CCCCO) Course Basic (CB) Code of "One Level Below Transfer" or higher with a TOP code beginning with 17. - b) Verification of passing with a grade of C- or higher a mathematics course at or above the level of the course typically known as Intermediate Algebra or the equivalent from any United States regionally accredited secondary or post-secondary institution.
+- a) Verbcation of passing with a grade of C or P or higher any course from a California Community College with a California Community College Chancellor's Offe (CCCCO) Course Basic (CB) Code of "One Level Below Transfer" or higher with a TO8tudents with catalog rights established prior to fall 2023 are code beginning with 17.

+known as Intermediate Algebra or the equivalent from any United States regionally accredited secondary or post-secondary institution.

-- c) Verification of passing with a grade of C or P or higher a California Community College course that meets the California State University General Education Breadth (CSUGE Breadth) requirement in Area B4: Mathematics/Quantitative Reasoning and/or the Intersegmental General Education Transfer Curriculum (IGETC) in Area 2A: Mathematical Concepts and Quantitative Reasoning. - d) Achieving a satisfactory score (using a DAS-approved scoring-method) on a DAS-approved District Mathematics Competency Examination. - e) Achieving a satisfactory score on an external examination (such as, but not limited to an Advanced Placement Exam) as specified in LACCD Administrative Procedures.
+- c) Verbcation of passing with a grade of C or P or higher a California Community College course that meets the California State University General Education Breadth (CSUGE Breadth) requirement in Area B4: Mathematics/Quantitative Reasoning and/or the Intersegmental General Education Transfer Curriculum (IGETC) in Area 2A: Mathematical Concepts and Quantitative Reasoning. - d) Achieving a satisfactory score (using a DAS-approved scoring-method) on a DAS-approved District Mathematics Competency Examination. - e) Achieving a satisfactory score on an external examination (such as, but not limited to an Advanced Placement Exam) as specibed in LACCD Administrative Procedures.